Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Arabba – A remote mountain village in the Dolomites

-• Best places to stay in the Dolomites for Adventure Sports Enthusiasts, Winter Sport Lovers, Nature Lovers
+• Best place for Adventure Sports Enthusiasts, Winter Sport Lovers, Nature Lovers

 • Summer destination: 4.2